mannd/epdiagram/README.md

 Some public domain clipart used in the figures was obtained from (https://www.clipartmax.com).
+The mouse cursor icon was created by iconpacks from the Noun Project and is licensed under a Creative Commons license.
+See [here](https://thenounproject.com/term/mouse-cursor/2280971/).

 Some sample ECGs are licensed by
 [CC BY 3](https://creativecommons.org/licenses/by/3.0/) and